 In 2017 Golden Apollo won the £100,000 Three-Year-Old Charity Sprint Handicap at York finishing with a strong late run.
 In 2014 See The Sun led from start to finish to win the race, following Body and Soul's 2013 success.
 Tim has now won the Three-Year-old Charity Sprint Handicap at York five times.
 The other winners were Dazzling Bay and Artie winning the race in 2003 and 2002 respectively.

 In 2014 Mattmu was 2nd in the Redcar Two-Year-Old Trophy and then went on to win the Listed Rockingham Stakes at York, the Group 2 Criterium de Maisons-Laffitte in France, before winning the Group 3 Pheonix Stakes at the Curragh, as a three-year-old.

-Hamish McGonagall won the Listed City Walls Stakes at York in 2012 before finishing a close 3rd to Ortensia in the Group 1 Coolmore Nunthorpe.
-In the 2013 and the 2011 Group 1 Coolmore Nunthorpe it was a similar story with him running huge races again, finishing 4th to Jwala and 2nd to Margot Did.
+Hamish McGonagall won the Listed City Walls Stakes at York in 2012 before finishing a close 3rd in the Group 1 Coolmore Nunthorpe, that followed his 2nd place in the race in 2011.
 In 2012 he was only beaten three-quarters of a length in the Group 1 Prix De L’Abbaye at Longchamp behind Wizz Kid and Mayson.
 He ran in five Group 1 races and was placed in four of them.
-A horse that always tried to do it the hard way, from the front, proving he had the heart of a lion.

 National Hunt Success